Slope86/DatabaseProject112Backend/README.md

 3. **Initialize the Database**

-    Run the following SQL queries in your chosen database management system to initialize the required structure:
+    Run the following SQL queries ( SQL version: MySQL Community Server 8.0.17 ) in your chosen database management system to initialize the required structure:

     ```sql
     -- mySQL Query to create database fit_lohas
     CREATE DATABASE IF NOT EXISTS `fit_lohas`;

+    -- mySQL Query to use database fit_lohas
+    USE `fit_lohas`;

     -- mySQL Query to create table users
     CREATE TABLE users (